Numerical Display Module

 Figure 2: Segments State for Every Digit

 The picture below shows a circuit that implements the truth table.
-Note that beside the NOT gates, all the gates used in the implementation below are four-input gates, which means that regardless of how you’d want to implement this, if you only have two-input gates, you’d need a minimum of 3 gates per NAND and AND gate used in the figure.
+Note that besides the NOT gates, all the gates in the implementation below are four-input gates.
+This means if you only have two-input gates, you need a minimum of three gates per NAND and AND gate shown in the figure.

 Figure 3: Seven segment decoder, by Mateusz Baran-